-As a responsible investor and active shareholder, since 2005 CNP Assurances has implemented an active voting policy at the general meetings of the listed companies in which it is a shareholder2.
+As a responsible investor and active shareholder, CNP Assurances implements a policy of active voting at the general meetings of the listed companies in which it is a shareholder.

 CNP Assurances votes at the general meetings of almost all French and European companies in its portfolio.
 The voting scope is determined taking into account the resources, experience and skills of CNP Assurances' relevant in-house teams.
 CNP Assurances ensures that its teams receive regular training and participate in industry discussions on corporate governance.